LoanpyDataHub/ronataswestoldturkic/CONTRIBUTING.md

 ## Communication

 If you have any questions or need assistance, please don't hesitate to contact me via [e-mail](mailto:viktor_martinovic@$removethis$eva.mpg.de) or [Twitter](https://twitter.com/martino_vik).
 I appreciate your interest and look forward to collaborating with you!

-## Submitting Content Reports

-If you encounter content in our repository that violates our community guidelines, is inappropriate, or needs attention from the repository maintainers, we encourage you to submit a content report.
-Your collaboration helps us maintain a positive and inclusive community, ensuring our repository remains a safe and welcoming space for everyone.

-To submit a content report, please follow these steps:

-1. Go to the "Issues" tab in our repository.
-2. Click on "New Issue" to create a new issue.
-3. Select the "Content Report: Inappropriate or Violating Material" issue template.
-4. Provide a clear and concise title for your content report.
-5. In the issue description, include detailed information about the content you're reporting.
-This should cover:
-    - A clear description of the issue
-    - The location of the content within the repository (such as file path, line number, or URL)
-    - Any additional context that will help us understand the problem
-6. Submit the issue by clicking on "Submit new issue".

-We will review your report and take appropriate action as necessary.
-We appreciate your help in keeping our community respectful and inclusive.